Massas/code-samples/python/async-api/README.md

-# Sample code to run Audio Classification
+# Sample code that shows the use of Async API to transcribe an audio file

 ## Install python requirements